 A map presenting the adjacent land ownership is included in the PAR Engineering Drawing Set.
-The proposed facility is located on a dead-end road.
-The registration boundary of the facility is over 500 feet from the nearest residence and/or retail business (there are other heavy industrial operations on Circle Lake Drive including a steel pipe supplier, asphalt plant, concrete plant, gas pipeline, utility corridor and gas compressor station).
-The map shows properties within a quarter mile from the registration boundary and addresses mineral interest ownership under the facility.
+The facility is located on a dead-end road.
+The permit boundary of the facility is over 500 feet from the nearest residence and/or retail business (there are other heavy industrial operations on Circle Lake Drive including a steel pipe supplier, asphalt plant, concrete plant, gas pipeline, utility corridor and gas compressor station).
+The map shows properties within a quarter mile from the permit boundary and addresses mineral interest ownership under the facility.
 A land ownership list, keyed to the land ownership maps, is also provided in Appendix A.

-This information has been provided to satisfy the requirements of 30 TAC \$330.59(c)(3), 30 TAC \$305.45(a)(6)(D), and 30 TAC \$281.5.
+This information has been provided to satisfy the requirements of 30 TAC $\S30.59(c)(3)$ , 30 TAC $\S305.45(a)(6)(D)$ , and 30 TAC $\S281.5$ .